UPDATE: One person killed after gunfire exchange with police at Auburn home

 "A single occupant was found in the residence and confirmed to be deceased," according to the press release.

-In an indication that law enforcement believe the person may have been killed by the return fire from officers who first arrived at the scene, the investigation is being conducted by the Cayuga County Sheriff's Office with the New York State Police.
+In an indication that law enforcement believe the deceased person could have been struck by the return fire from officers who first arrived at the scene, the investigation is being conducted by the Cayuga County Sheriff's Office with the New York State Police.
 In addition, the state Attorney General's Office of Special of Special Investigation has been notified and will conduct an investigation, according to the press release.

 Officers swarmed the Auburn neighborhood Tuesday after the initial reports of gunshots being fired from inside a residence on Wheeler Street came in.
 The APD Emergency Response Team was called to the scene at about 11:35 a.m. and authorities requested that a reverse 911 call be made to some city residences advising people to shelter in place.